 - Show in groups button III-Click to organize the jobs by group, based on the primary column-the one you have selected.
 Click again to turn grouping off. - Stop button -When processing, click to halt processing on this job.
 When you stop a job in process, each action for that job is notified to stop its own transaction.
 When all actions have been stopped, the job is considered complete, in a user-stopped state. - Restart button [e]-If a job was stopped or it failed, it can be re-started and will continue processing where it stopped.
 Actions that fail or are stopped by a user are reexecuted.
 When you restart a job, it is started as a first-time job again.
-This affects the execution of retry rules.

-- Delete button -Click to delete the selected job row(s).
-Or, right-click and select Delete. - Job errors button M-To create a job report, select one or more jobs in the table, and click on the Job Report button in the toolbar.
-For details, see Creating Job Reports. - Filter button M-Click to display only jobs that contain specific text in the job name.
+This affects the execution of retry rules. - Set job expiration button --Click to modify the default expiration time for this job.
+Workflow Designer displays the Set Job Expiration dialog-specify a new expiration date and click OK. - Delete button -Click to delete the selected job row(s).
+Or, right-click and select Delete. - Job Errors button ■-To create a job report, select one or more jobs in the table, and click on the Job Report button.
+For details, see Creating Job Reports. - Jump to Workflow button -This button only displays in the Domain Job Status tab.
+To jump directly to the workflow for this job, select a job in the table, and click on the Jump to Workflow button. - Filter button M-Click to display only jobs that contain specific text in the job name.
 Enter the text to begin filtering displayed jobs.
 Delete the text (or just close the filter by clicking the filter button) to display all jobs again.